 Unlike his transatlantic counterpart, George Brough, the creator of the so-called ‘Rolls-Royce of motorcycles’, who relied only on high-quality components to assemble his Brough Superiors, Crocker manufactured almost everything in the home.

 Faced with the threat that the Crocker represented to its investment in creating the new Knucklehead, Harley is reputed to have influenced various suppliers not to meet Crocker’s orders.

 Amongst these, a couple of companies were ‘persuaded’ not to sell their wire wheels to Crocker, so Crocker customers had to personally obtain their own, and ship them to Crocker for assembly into their motorcycles!

 The Crocker 61ci V-twin featured generously-finned cast-iron cylinders deeply spigoted into the substantial aluminum dry-sump crankcases, and two external oil pumps – one to feed lubricant from the 2.84lt oil tank incorporated into the cast aluminum gas tank, the other to scavenge.

 All bikes built had the same ultra-robust constant-mesh three-speed gearbox with a tall 3.9:1 top gear ratio.
 The transmission employed a four-row chain primary drive and hand-shifted via a gated rack mounted on the left of the gas tank, matched to a five-plate oil-bath clutch operated via a rocking pedal on the left floorboard.

 The heavy-duty rigid frame was of a conventional diamond pattern design, while girder forks with either a single or dual spring.
-Crocker held the weight of his bike down to a genuine 240 kg dry – 36 kg lighter than the equivalent Harley – thanks to liberal use of aluminium components cast in his own on-site foundry.
+Crocker held the weight of his bike down to a genuine 240 kg dry – 36 kg lighter than the equivalent Harley – thanks to the liberal use of aluminum components cast in his own on-site foundry.